derekrgreene/Certstream-Scout/README.md

 - Check if the Certstream server is running and accessible
 - Verify NATS server is running
 - Check logs for any connection or processing errors
+- Ensure all required environment variables are set correctly
+- Verify the output directory has proper permissions
+- Monitor WHOIS rate limits and adjust configuration if needed
+- Check for DNS resolution issues with the configured DNS server

 ## 📝 License